 level in a hierarchical approach relates to the handling of

 degradations from lower-priority levels.
 The objective degradation

-allowed after a blended optimization step is the maximum absolute and
+allowed after a blended optimization pass is the maximum absolute and

-relative degradations allowed by each of the participating
+relative degradation allowed by each of the participating

 objectives.
 For example, if we have three objectives with

 ObjNPriority equal to , and